Pascale Petit's Tiger Girl reviews, interviews & poem features

 'Tiger Girl is published by Bloodaxe.
 It pushes deep into the wilder places of the forest and the human heart.
 It shimmers with the colours of bee-eaters and flycatchers and rages at the darker regions of environmental expoloitation and cruelty...
 Pascale Petit, shortlisted for the alarming, mythic, beautiful Tiger Girl.' - Alexandra Harris, Chair of Judges, Forward Prize for Best Collection 2020

-Pascale Petit's eighth collection Tiger Girl, published by Bloodaxe on 3 September, is on the shortlist for the Forward Prize for Best Collection, the winners of which will be announced on 25 October 2020.
-Earlier this year, Pascale won the 2020 Keats-Shelley Poetry Prize for a poem from Tiger Girl.
-Her seventh collection Mama Amazonica won the RSL Ondaatje Prize 2018, the first poetry title to win that award, and is shortlistsed for the inaugural Laurel Prize 2020.
+Pascale Petit's eighth collection Tiger Girl, published by Bloodaxe on 3 September 2020, was shortlisted for the Forward Prize for Best Collection 2020 and the English language poetry category of Wales Book of the Year 2021.
+She won the 2020 Keats-Shelley Poetry Prize for a poem from Tiger Girl.
+Her seventh collection Mama Amazonica won the RSL Ondaatje Prize 2018, the first poetry title to win that award, and the inaugural Laurel Prize 2020.